Woody Island (South China Sea): Structures and facilities

-Sansha city is located on Woody island.
+Sansha City is located on Woody Island.
 Woody Island has had two or three artificial harbors capable of docking vessels up to 5,000 tonnes.
 In 2008, the island's main sea transport was the freighter Qiongsha-3, (2,500 tonnes, 84m x 13.8m, 200 passengers and 750 tonnes of cargo); it was the only means of sea transport for non-military personnel such as fishermen and researchers.
-Each trip from Hainan to Woody island lasted from 13 to 15 hours.
+Each trip from Hainan to Woody Island lasted from 13 to 15 hours.

 In 1990, Chinese authorities built a runway and airport on the island.
-The Yongxing Island Airport was completed in July 1990, with a 2,700-metre runway that is capable of handling any fourth generation fighter aircraft of the PLA Naval Air Force such as the Chengdu J-10AH, Shenyang J-11BH, Xian JH-7A, and Sukhoi Su-30MK2.
-Other constructions include three main roads and an 800-metre long cement causeway connecting to Rocky Island (石岛/đảo Đá).
+The Sansha Yongxing Airport was completed in July 1990, with a 2,700-metre runway that is capable of handling any fourth generation fighter aircraft of the PLA Naval Air Force such as the Chengdu J-10AH, Shenyang J-11BH, Xian JH-7A, and Sukhoi Su-30MK2.
+Other constructions include three main roads and an 800-metre long concrete causeway connecting to Rocky Island (石岛/đảo Đá).

 Apart from government buildings and army posts, the island has various establishments.
 The island's administrative centre is located on Beijing Road, which has an Industrial and Commercial Bank of China branch, a hospital, various shops, hostels, food stations, a post office, small department stores and an aquatic company.
 A rescue centre was established on 15 July 2006.

 There are two museums on the island – Xisha Maritime Museum and a Naval Museum.
 Other monuments include towers left by the Imperial Japanese Army during WWII, a monument erected by the ROC government in 1946, and a monument erected by the PRC in 1974.
 Visitors to the island are required to obtain approval from PRC authorities in Haikou before departure.
 Hiring a fishing boat from Hainan to the island is possible.